ConstantRobotics-Ltd/CodingStandards/README.md

    unsigned value = -1; // Narrowing from signed to unsigned. unsigned valueB{ -1 }; // Narrowing from signed to unsigned not alllowed, compile time error.
    ```

+6. When building a class with fields, always initialize member variables in header file, not in constructor.

-6. Use C++-style cast instead of C-style cast.
+7. Use C++-style cast instead of C-style cast.
 Use the C++-style cast (static\_cast<>, dynamic\_cast<> ...) instead of the C-style cast.
 The C++-style cast allows more compiler checks and is considerably safer.
 Additionally the C++ cast style is more visible and has the possibility to search for.
 [Further reading](https://anteru.net/blog/2007/c-background-static-reinterpret-and-c-style-casts/).

-7. Avoid using macros for constant values.
-Use constexpr, not `#define PI 3.14159;`,
+8. Avoid using macros for constant values.
+Use constexpr:
+   not `#define PI 3.14159;`,
    but `constexpr double PI = 3.14159;`.

 ## Memory Management

 1. Using smart pointers such as `std::unique_ptr` and `std::shared_ptr` in C++11 and later versions is recommended over raw memory access, allocation, and deallocation to mitigate the risks of memory errors and leaks.
+When using C-style pointers check twice proper memory (de)allocation.

 2. Always use `const` if possible, this helps the compiler optimize the code and is more unequivocal for developer.